 Title VI

-DOT has a FFY2025 FHWA Title VI Program Implementation Plan that governs DOT employees and all programs receiving federal assistance within the department.
-This current plan was updated in October 2024 for FHWA.
+DOT has a FFY2026 FHWA Title VI Program Implementation Plan that governs DOT employees and all programs receiving federal assistance within the department.
+This current plan was updated in September 2025 for FHWA.
 The current FTA Title VI Plan was updated in April 2019.
-The current FMCSA Title VI Program Compliance Plan was updated in January 2025.
+The current FMCSA Title VI Program Compliance Plan was updated in January 2026.

 View SDDOT Title VI Training Video